SiDaMan1/to-do-list-silas-whitt/README.md

 # to-do-list-silas-whitt

-this is my to-do list
+silas whitt 8/26/25

+this is a to do list for an inclass project that we have not started yet